harika5/harika5.github.io/README.md

-# Video Game Trivia
+# Grace Hopper Trivia Game

-A project for UNCC Coding bootcamp.
-This simple trivia has a library of questions and answers themed around video games.
+This simple trivia has a library of questions and answers themed around Grace Hopper.
 Enjoy!

 ## Getting Started